shader-slang/slangpy/kernelfunctions/docs/CUDADevPerspective.md

 		 output[thread_id] = f(x[thread_id], y[thread_id.x]);
 	}
 	```
 - `IBuffer`'s are specialized with the concrete buffer types from the type wrappers.
-Since `dev.wrap()` is device specific, it can choose to create a `StructuredBuffer` or `TensorView` or a user provided buffer type.
+Since `kf.wrap()` is device specific, it can choose to create a `StructuredBuffer` or `TensorView` or a user provided buffer type.
 Example implementations:
 	```csharp
 	struct StructuredBuffer2DImpl<T, let N: int, let M: int> : IBuffer<T, In, N, M> { StructuredBuffer2D<T> buffer;